aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/conversion-export/_index.md

 Learn how to convert complex PDF documents into editable TeX format using Aspose.PDF for .NET.
 This guide covers installation, conversion steps, and performance optimization.

 ### [Convert PDF to Word Using Aspose.PDF .NET&#58; A Comprehensive Guide](./convert-pdf-word-aspose-net/)
-Learn how to seamlessly convert PDF files to DOC and DOCX formats using Aspose.PDF for .NET.
+Learn how to seamlessly convert PDF files to DOC and DOCX formats using Aspose.PDF .NET.
 Master advanced conversion techniques with our step-by-step guide.

 ### [Convert PDF to XML Using Aspose.PDF for .NET&#58; Step-by-Step Guide](./convert-pdf-to-xml-aspose-pdf-net/)
 Learn how to convert PDF files to XML format with Aspose.PDF for .NET.
 Enhance data integration and processing capabilities.

 ### [Convert PDF/A to Standard PDF Using Aspose.PDF .NET&#58; A Comprehensive Guide](./convert-pdf-a-standard-pdf-aspose-net/)
-Learn how to seamlessly convert PDF/A documents into standard PDFs using Aspose.PDF for .NET with this step-by-step guide.
+Learn how to seamlessly convert PDF/A documents into standard PDFs using Aspose.PDF .NET with this step-by-step guide.

 ### [Convert PDFs to Interactive HTML with Custom CSS Using Aspose.PDF .NET](./convert-pdfs-to-html-custom-css-aspose-pdf-net/)
 Learn how to transform PDF documents into interactive, web-friendly HTML formats using Aspose.PDF .NET, complete with custom CSS styling.